FeldmannJR/FeldmannJR/README.md

+🔭 Currently working with Chatbots using Microsoft Bot Framework and the Azure Cloud Stack
+🌱 Learning Rust at a slow pace
 ⚡ Discord: Feldmann#9843
 📫 Email: contato@feldmann.dev
 💻 LinkedIn: https://www.linkedin.com/in/feldmannjr/

+## Certifications

+- Java SE 8 Programmer (November 03, 2020)

 <!--
 **FeldmannJR/FeldmannJR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.